Lysandroc/ContactList_MeanStack/README.md

+#ACLMS (Aplication Contact List - Mean Stack)
-## Basic mean stack to build contact list application
+ Basic mean stack to build contact list application.

- In the directory you need to run npm install
+ In the directory you need to run npm install.